Circassians in Romania: In Dobruja

 Following the Circassian genocide committed in 1864 by the Russian Empire, many Circassians had or were forced to abandon their homeland.
-Around 200,000 Circassians settled in the Balkans, 10,000 of which did in Northern Dobruja (specially in the Babadag district), then part of the Ottoman Empire.
+Around 200,000 Circassians settled in the Balkans, 10,000 of which did in Northern Dobruja (especially in the Babadag district), then part of the Ottoman Empire.
 There, they would become one of the Muslim peoples of the region together with the local Tatars and Turks.
-In Dobruja, the Circassians were granted privileges by the Ottoman authorities and would frequently enter in conflict with the Christian population of the region, specially with the more wealthy German settlers, but also with the Muslims of Dobruja.
-They would raid villages of the various populations of the region and then give parts of their gains to the Ottoman authorities, which would instead do nothing to stop their attacks.
+In Dobruja, the Circassians were granted privileges by the Ottoman authorities and would frequently enter in conflict with the Christian population of the region, especially with the more wealthy German settlers, but also with the Muslims of Dobruja.
+They would raid villages of the various populations of the region and then give parts of their gains to the Ottoman authorities, who would in turn do nothing to stop their attacks.
 It is believed the Palace of the Pasha (now the Tulcea Art Museum) and the Azizyie Mosque of Tulcea were built with funds coming from Circassian raiders.

 The Russo-Turkish War of 1877–1878 would be a key moment in the history of the Dobrujan Circassians.
 They saw the Bulgarians as guilty for the war, as they had revolted against the Ottoman Empire earlier in the April Uprising of 1876.
 Thus, during the conflict, many Circassian fighters massacred Bulgarians and also Lipovans (ethnic Russians of Dobruja) and Ukrainians, especially in Tulcea.
 Because they were perceived as highly problematic, in the Treaty of San Stefano that put an end to the war, a clause was added whereby the Circassians of the newly liberated Balkan lands, including Dobruja, would be expelled.
 It is believed that the few that remained assimilated into the local population, notably into the Tatar one.
 Additionally, through this treaty, Romania gained control of Northern Dobruja.
 This way, the Dobrujan Circassians (which only stayed 14 years in the region) and the Romanian authorities never had any particular interaction.
 Today, two villages in Romania, Cerchezu and Slava Cercheză, both in Dobruja, are named after the Circassians.

 Legacy

-Nowadays, in both Romania and Moldova exists the surname Cerchez or variations of it.
+Nowadays, in both Romania and Moldova, the surname Cerchez or variations of it exists.
 These surnames are derived from the Turkish word for the Circassians, çerkez.
 In Moldova, as of 2013, 877 people had the surname Cerchez.
-In fact, in the 1989 Soviet census, 99 people declared Circassian ethnicity (40 declared themselves as Adyghe, 43 as Kabardians and 16 as Cherkess, all of them being Circassian subgroups) in the Moldavian SSR (as Moldova was then part of the Soviet Union).